iangagn/binary_search/README.md

 # Binary search
-A collection of binary search implementations
+A collection of binary search implementations in various languages.

 Errors to avoid :